Insmire/Credit_Risk_Analysis/README.md

 | |
 | | -->

-* Naive random over-sampling algorithm with logistic regression model
+* Naive Random Over-Sampling Algorithm with Logistic Regression Model

     - The balanced accuracy score is roughly 0.64.
     - The precision, or positive predictive value (PPV), of the model is 0.01 and the sensitivity, or recall, of the model is 0.69 for predicting high-risk applications.